lunAr-creator/lunAr-creator/README.md

 ### A little about myself

-- I’m currently working on expanding my Python programming skills.
+- I’m currently working on the website for Project Vanguard

 - At the moment I am learning to program in Python and can use HTML and CSS